liferay/liferay-docs/develop/tutorials/articles-dxp/audience-targeting/02-creating-new-audience-targeting-rule-types.markdown

 ## Creating a Custom Rule Type [](id=creating-a-custom-rule-type)

 Adding a new type of rule to the Audience Targeting application is easy.
-First, you must create a module and ensure it has the necessary Content Targeting dependencies.
+First, you must create a module and ensure it has the necessary dependencies with the Content Targeting API.

 1. Create a module project for deploying a rule.
 A Blade CLI [contenttargetingrule](/develop/tutorials/-/knowledge_base/7-0/content-targeting-rule-template)